 Tasmania is an angler’s paradise.
 The ocean surrounds Australia’s island state on all sides.
 It also has an extensive system of rivers and lakes.
 As such, there are a lot of fishing opportunities for anglers.
 You won’t even have to leave Hobart to access some of these popular fishing spots.
 Also, unlike other destinations, you won’t ever feel crowded in these hotspots.
-Here are some of the best fishing spots in Hobart.
+Here are some of the best fishing spots I know of in Hobart.

 Sandy Bay is one of the most popular destinations for shore fishing along the Derwent Estuary.
 It’s less than 10 minutes away from the Hobart CBD.
 Nutgrove Beach, Long Beach and One Tree Point are good fishing spots in the area.
 You’ll be able to catch Trout, Flathead, Australian Salmon, Bream, Mullet and Barracoota.